dbernal97/dbernal97/README.md

 +==================================================+

 - 👋 Hi, I’m Daniel Bernal
-- 👀 I’m a frontend web developer and a cybersecutiry student
+- 👀 I’m a frontend web developer and a cybersecurity student
 - 🦾 I really enjoy developing with HTML, CSS, JavaScript, and React, while constantly learning about the latest technologies.
 - 📫 How to reach me: bernalvalencia10@gmail.com